Beatrice Parrocchiale

 Beatrice Parrocchiale (born 26 December 1995) is an Italian volleyball player, playing as a libero.
 She is part of the Italy women's national volleyball team.

 Career

-Parrocchiale won the A2 Italian Cup with Il Bisonte San Casciano.
+Parrocchiale won the A2 Italian Cup with San Casciano.

 She competed at the 2015 European Games in Baku.
-She participated in the 2015 FIVB Volleyball World Grand Prix.
+She participated in the 2015 FIVB Volleyball World Grand Prix, and 2019 Montreux Volley Masters.

+She won the 2017 FIVB World Grand Prix silver medal and later played the 2017 European Championship with her national team, reaching the fifth place.

 On club level she played for Atletica Amatori Orago in 2015.

-She won the 2017 FIVB World Grand Prix silver medal and later played the 2017 European Championship with her national team, reaching the fifth place.

 She was selected to play the Italian League All-Star game in 2017.